JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 *B.The workplace where are dispatched to (where you actually work)*

-1. Yes, there has been change ----> (Go ｔo :numref:`Q{number} <When-did-your-husband-leave-the-company>`.)
+1. Yes, there has been change ----> (Go to :numref:`Q{number} <When-did-your-husband-leave-the-company>`.)
 2. No, there has been no change ----> (Go to :numref:`Q{number} <are-there-more-employees-husband>`.)

 .. _work-in-the-same-company-husband:

-Did your husband work one year ago (at the end of Septmber last year) in the same company or organization where he works now?
+Did your husband work one year ago (at the end of September last year) in the same company or organization where he works now?
 ==========================================================================================================================================

 1. Yes